espressif/esp-idf/README.md

 ```
 git apply multi-cdc_esp-idf.patch
 ```
-Then to into components/tinyusb/tinyusb.
+Then go into components/tinyusb/tinyusb.
 Copy the file "multi-cdc_tinyusb.patch" into it, then run the following command there:
 ```
 git apply multi-cdc_tinyusb.patch
 ```